film and video under the stars

 Jan Svankmajer, Dimensions of Dialogue (Moznosti dialogu), 1983.

 Bring a friend, bring a blanket or camp chairs, and prepare yourself for an evening of avant-garde and independent films and videos under the stars.
 Rooftop Cinema returns for its ninth season in the Madison Museum of Contemporary Art's rooftop sculpture garden.
 Five evenings of animated short films start after sundown on Friday June 6, 13, 20, 27, and August 22.
 Each week in June features a mini-retrospective of one of four different pioneering animators, from the surreal tales of Jan Svankmajer to the 3-D computer landscapes (yes, we will pass out 3-D glasses!) of Lillian Schwartz.
 Our 2014 season concludes in August with a program featuring selections from all four animators not shown earlier in the summer.
-Rooftop Cinema is generously sponsored by maiahaus and Venture Investors LLC.
+Rooftop Cinema is generously sponsored by maiahaus, Venture Investors LLC, Footlights, and Yelp.

 This popular series is curated by Tom Yoshikami, doctoral candidate in the Department of Communication Arts and advisor at the Wisconsin Union, University of Wisconsin-Madison, and organized by MMoCA’s education department.
 Technical support is provided by Mike King.